 Bumpers College Honors Program students and their Honors Honors Thesis Mentor may apply for research awards to support students' honors thesis project expenses as described in their grant proposal.
 Potential funding sources include the Bumpers College Undergraduate Research and Creative Project Grants which are awarded in the fall and spring, SURF Research Grants which are awarded during fall semesters, and Honors College Research Grants which are awarded in the fall and spring.
 Additional types of Honors College Grants exist for study abroad, domestic and international internships, and more.

 Submitting your Honors Thesis to the UA Library

-All Honor Students are required to submit a copy of their thesis to the UA library to be entered into the catalog of information.
-These theses will be searchable through the library information system and available world wide to anyone using the UA library system.
-Students should submit their thesis to the library only after it has been approved by their committee and Honors Thesis Mentor, and undergone a formatting review by a Bumpers College Honors Program staff member.
+All honors students are required to submit a copy of their honors thesis to the UA library to be entered into the catalog of information.
+These theses are searchable through the library information system and available world wide to anyone using the UA library system.
+Students should submit their honors thesis to the library only after it has been approved by their committee and Honors Thesis Mentor, and undergone a formatting review by a Bumpers College Honors Program staff member.

 Prior to submitting:

-- Save your thesis as a Word or PDF document (Save as a PDF by using the "save as" function in your word processor and try to avoid scanning your thesis.)
+- Save your honors thesis as a Word or PDF document (Save as a PDF by using the "save as" function in your word processor and try to avoid scanning your thesis.)
 Use CTRL+F to ensure that your PDF is searchable.

-Undergraduates conducting research in cooperation with a faculty mentor are encouraged to submit their research to the Discovery Journal.
+Undergraduates conducting research in cooperation with a faculty mentor are encouraged to submit a journal article to the Discovery Journal.
 All submissions must follow Discovery Journal article guidelines.
 Note: Unedited honors thesis will not be accepted.
-Students who have received a Bumpers College Undergraduate Research Grant are expected to submit a paper based on their project.
+Students who have received a Bumpers College Undergraduate Research Grant are expected to submit an article based on their project.